 You'll be out of pocket for any illness or injuries that befall your pet once it's no longer insured, and the costs can quickly add up.

-How do I cancel my pet insurance?
+How to cancel pet insurance

 What should I consider when cancelling my policy?

-- Cancellation in writing.
-It’s important to remember that pet insurance policies are usually only able to be cancelled in writing.
-If you don’t submit a cancellation request via your insurer's accepted communication channels, you will need to keep paying premiums.
+- Do you need to cancel in writing?
+Some pet insurance policies can only able to be cancelled in writing.
+If you don’t submit a cancellation request via your insurer's preferred communication channel, you might still be charged premiums.

 Can I cancel my pet’s policy at any time?

-What can I do instead of cancelling?
+What can I do instead of cancelling my pet insurance?